 Bluetooth Audio – What You Need to Know

-Something great is happening with wireless audio, desktop speakers and even portable products like wireless headphones and speakers.
+Something great is happening with wireless audio, desktop speakers, and even portable products like wireless headphones and speakers.
 Bluetooth audio has gone from a “nice to have” feature into something that is almost mandatory for any new product.
-Even entry level AV receivers are coming with Bluetooth so they can stream music from your computer or smart phone.
-All Bluetooth, however is not the same, so it’s good to understand the format so you’re ensuring you have the features and performance you need.
-There have, in fact, been 9 iterations (so far) of Bluetooth, beginning with v1.0 and culminating in the latest (as of the end of 2014) v4.2.
+Even entry-level AV receivers are coming with Bluetooth so they can stream music from your computer or smartphone.
+All Bluetooth, however, is not the same, so it’s good to understand the format so you’re ensuring you have the features and performance you need.
+There have, in fact, been 12 iterations (so far) of Bluetooth, beginning with v1.0 and culminating in the latest (as of 2021) v5.2.

 Bluetooth Audio Range

-While many companies would have you believe that Bluetooth can reach distances of 150 feet, the reality is that you’re lucky to get 30-40 feet in a normal indoor or outdoor environment.
-The 100+ foot ratings are likely achieved under very favorable circumstances…like in a very reflective room…with no furniture…or people…or air…you get the idea.
+While many companies would have you believe that Bluetooth can reach distances of 200m (the current rating for Bluetooth 5.2), the reality is that you’re lucky to get 30-40 feet in a normal indoor or outdoor environment.
+The 800+ foot ratings are likely achieved under very favorable circumstances…like in a very reflective room…with no furniture…or people…or air…you get the idea.

 Real-world Bluetooth range is determined by the following (note this and improve your chances of achieving a great range in your situation):